slegroux/nimrod/README.md

 ## Description

-This is a repo with minimal tooling, modules, models and recipes to get easily get started with deep learning training and experimentation
+This is a repo with minimal tooling, modules, models and recipes to get easily get started with deep learning training and experimentation with an emphasis on speech, audio and language modeling.

 ## Install